pavlohrab/RemNote-bot/README.md

 The only input, that is needed from the user, is a sent text message.
 Then the conversation dialogue via incline keyboard will begin:
 1. Firstly, the user can choose if to save note directly to the daily document, or save it separately
+2. If a link is provided, then the bot will ask you if you intended to embed a video (additional dialog)
-2. Secondly, the user can add some following notes.
+3. Secondly, the user can add some following notes.
 You can add as many notes as you wish.
 Every message will be treated as separate rem.
 Links will not be extracted in this mode and would be treated as text.
 If you finished adding notes, then send the `/stop` command.

 Everything regarding how to use tags and references is in the **Features** section.
 If any API changes will be made, then this bot will change and evolve (: